 Richard received the 1993 Grammy Award in the category of Best Pop Instrumental Performance for a recording he conducted with the Nuremberg Symphony.
-His most recent recording, “The High and the Mighty” is with the London Symphony Orchestra recorded at Abbey Road Studios, and features music from classic and contemporary films about flying.
+His recordings include “The High and the Mighty” (Varese Sarabande) with the London Symphony Orchestra.
+Recorded at Abbey Road Studios, this CD features music from classic and contemporary films about flying.
 Richard’s other recordings include film music performed by the Brandenburg Philharmonic in Berlin, a second recording with the Nuremberg Symphony celebrating the 100th anniversary of motion pictures, and two critically acclaimed CDs with the New Zealand Symphony Orchestra, conducting the film music of Alfred Newman and Victor Young.

-He has conducted for performers including John Denver, Andy Williams, Mary Martin, Nanette Fabray, Juliet Prowse, Chris Botti, The Beach Boys, Monica Mancini, Peter Paul and Mary, The Righteous Brothers, and Art Garfunkel.
+He has conducted for performers including John Denver, Andy Williams, Amy Grant, Mary Martin, Nanette Fabray, Juliet Prowse, Sir James Galway, Diana Krall, Chris Botti, Michael W. Smith, The Pointer Sisters, Arturo Sandoval, The Beach Boys, Monica Mancini, Peter Paul and Mary, Patty Austin, Robert Goulet, David Copperfield, Davis Gaines, The Righteous Brothers, Martin Short, Jim Brickman, and Art Garfunkel.
 As a violinist, Richard performed on numerous film and television scores including "Jaws", “Close Encounters of the Third Kind”, “Saturday Night Fever”, and (in a moment of desperation) "Animal House".
-He has recorded with artists including John Denver, Burt Bacharach, The Carpenters, and Ray Charles.
+He has recorded with artists including John Denver, Burt Bacharach, Neil Sedaka, The Carpenters, Neil Diamond, and Ray Charles.

 Richard joined the Music Department of Metro-Goldwyn-Mayer Studios in 1984 as Music Coordinator, and for the next 18 years supervised music for all MGM television projects.
 He received two Emmy Award nominations, one for the animated series, "The Pink Panther" in the category of Outstanding Music Direction and Composition, and another for Outstanding Original Song co-authored for the series, "All Dogs Go to Heaven.”
 For the MGM television series “In the Heat of the Night”, Richard composed songs with Actor/Producer Carroll O’Connor.
 He conducted scores for films including “Guarding Tess” and “Jungle to Jungle”.

-As a unique part of his career in film, Richard has coached various actors in musical roles including Jack Nicholson, Dudley Moore, and Tom Hanks.
+As a unique part of his career in film, Richard has coached various actors in musical roles including Jack Nicholson, Dudley Moore, Tom Hanks, Armand Assante, David Ogden Stiers and Susan Sarandon.

-While a student at California State University @ Northridge, Richard composed the Alma Mater and Fight Song.
-He has appeared as a guest speaker at various universities including Southern California, Georgia, Furman, and the California State Universities at Northridge and Fullerton.
+In April, 2012 Richard received the "Distinguished Alumni Award" from his alma mater, California State University @ Northridge.
+While a student at CSUN, he composed the University's Alma Mater and Fight Song.
+In May, 2008, Richard was the keynote speaker for the CSUN Honors Convocation Ceremony.
+He has appeared as a guest speaker at various universities including Southern California, Georgia, Furman, the California State Universities at Northridge and Fullerton, and the University of Liverpool (U.K.).
 He is a member of the Music Advisory Board of the Young Musicians Foundation.

 Born in Los Angeles, Richard began violin studies at age 7, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
 He attended the Berkshire Music Festival at Tanglewood in the Fellowship program, and earned a B.A. in Music from California State University Northridge.
 Richard lives in Southern California with his wife, Gayle, a former dancer in film, television and on Broadway.
 His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, California, and for 2 ½ years was a member of the cast of the National Tour of “Mama Mia”.